HarmonicAttack: An Adaptive Cross-Domain Audio Watermark Removal: Evaluation

-\newpar{Evaluation Metrics} To evaluate \tool{} and the baselines, we utilize metrics that measure the watermark removal effectiveness and efficiency, and the audio quality preservation capability.
+\newpar{Evaluation Metrics} To evaluate \tool{} and the baseline attacks, we utilize metrics that measure the watermark removal effectiveness and efficiency, and the audio quality preservation capability.
 The metrics we adopt are as follows: \begin{enumerate} \item \textbf{Attack Success Rate (ASR)} ($\uparrow$).
-For AudioSeal, we consider a watermark removal attempt successful if the watermark detector's confidence score drops below the detection threshold (\ie 0.5) after processing.
-For WavMark and Silentcipher, the attack is successful when the decoded message is incomplete or different from the original embedded message.
-ASR is calculated as the proportion of watermarked audio samples where the watermark becomes undetectable after applying a removal method. \item \textbf{Perceptual Evaluation of Audio Quality (PEAQ)} ($\uparrow$).
-PEAQ is a standard metric that provides a perceptual assessment of audio quality, aiming to correlate with human auditory perception.
-PEAQ values range from 0 to 1, where values closer to 1 indicate better preserved perceptual quality.
-This metric is important as it reflects the actual listening experience quality rather than purely technical signal measurements. \item \textbf{Attack Time} ($\downarrow$).
-Attack time metric measures the average time in seconds required to complete the watermark removal process for a single audio sample, reflecting the computational efficiency and practicality of the attack method in real-time scenarios. \end{enumerate}
+For zero-bit AudioSeal, we consider a watermark removal successful if the watermark detector's confidence score drops below the detection threshold (\ie 0.5) after processing.
+For multi-bit watermarks, WavMark considers an attack successful if the decoder fails to extract the payload from the unwatermarked audio.
+SilentCipher considers an attack successful if the decoded payload message does not match a reference message.
+AudioMarkNet embeds and decodes a unique watermark payload on each 1-second segment of the test audio.
+We consider the attack successful if its decoder fails to correctly decode more than 50\% of the segments after removal.
+ASR is calculated as the proportion of successful watermark removals to the number of processed watermarked samples in total. \item \textbf{Virtual Speech Quality Objective Listener (ViSQOL)} ($\uparrow$).
+ViSQOL evaluates the similarity between watermarked and unwatermarked audio signals using a spectro-temporal comparison inspired by human auditory perception.
+It has been shown to correlate well with subjective listening tests.
+Typically, ViSQOL scores range from 0 to 5, where higher values indicate better perceptual quality. \item \textbf{Short-Time Objective Intelligibility (STOI)} ($\uparrow$).
+STOI evaluates speech intelligibility by measuring how well the temporal envelopes of an unwatermarked speech signal match those of the watermarked signal.
+STOI values range from $0$ to $1$, where values closer to $1$ indicate better preserved intelligibility.
+STOI is complementary to perceptual quality metrics such as ViSQOL. \item \textbf{Signal-to-Noise Ratio (SNR)} ($\uparrow$).
+SNR measures the signal-level difference between the watermarked and unwatermarked audio.
+SNR values indicate how close the unwatermarked audio is to a purely signal-level measurement; it does not always correlate with human perception. \item \textbf{Attack Time} ($\downarrow$).
+The attack time metric measures the average time in seconds required to complete the watermark removal process for a single audio sample with our watermark removal model or the baseline methods. \end{enumerate}